Allergies – Simple Hacks to Beat the Springtime Blues

-Spring time is here!
-It’s my favorite time of year, when everything is budding with new life, the temperatures are perfect for leaving the windows open all day and night and my toesies get to see the light of day again.
+Beat allergies now that Springtime is here!
+It’s my favorite time of year when everything is budding with new life, the temperatures are perfect for leaving the windows open all day and night and my toesies get to see the light of day again.
 I just went shopping for new sandals last weekend…pretty exciting!
 But, with spring also comes some less desirable things, like allergies for many people and pets.

 Stock up on BodyBoost

-Studies show that PRP has the same ability to regulate activity of the immune system as do hormones produced by the thymus gland.
-It can stimulate an under active system into dealing with disease causing organisms and it can also suppress an over active system that results in autoimmune disorders and allergic reactions.
-This is a truly remarkable built in intelligence.
+Studies show that PRP has the same ability to regulate the activity of the immune system as do hormones produced by the thymus gland.
+It can stimulate an underactive system into dealing with disease-causing organisms and it can also suppress an overactive system that results in autoimmune disorders and allergic reactions.
+This is a truly remarkable built-in intelligence.

 Honey has been studied as a cough suppressant and has anti-inflammatory properties.
 In addition, some experts point out that honey contains traces of flower pollen — an allergen.
 And one treatment for allergies is repeated exposure to small amounts of allergens

-A bioflavonoid that helps prevent the immune system from releasing histamine, which causes the runny nose, itchy eyes and sneezing.
-You can find this bioflavonoid in apples, onions, garlic, cabbage, cauliflower and berries
+A bioflavonoid that helps prevent the immune system from releasing histamine, which causes a runny nose, itchy eyes, and sneezing.
+You can find this bioflavonoid in apples, onions, garlic, cabbage, cauliflower, and berries

 The Curcumin in turmeric is another histamine blocker.
 It is also highly anti-inflammatory.
 You can add turmeric powder to food as a spice, boil fresh turmeric in water to make a tea, or take it in supplement form in capsules.